 |Sponsoring Teachers||$150 voucher for professional development or resources||$100 voucher for professional development or resources||$50 voucher for professional development or resources|

 - Entries are limited to 1,200 words.
 This includes the body of the paper only.
 It does not include the cover sheet, title, footnotes, or Works Cited.

 - MCHE encourages teachers to utilize this writing contest as a classroom exercise.
 To ensure that each essay receives the full attention of our judges, however, sponsoring teachers are limited to submitting no more than 10 essays per division.

 - Each essay should reflect the student’s own work, guided and reviewed, but not edited in detail by the sponsoring teacher.
 Teachers should take care in attesting to compliance with contest requirements.
-A completed entry form with original signatures must accompany each essay.
+A completed entry form with authentic, original (not photocopied) signatures must accompany each essay.

 - Plagiarism results in disqualification.

 - Up to 10 finalists in each division will be recognized at a reception in May.